-We follow Read Write Inc. Phonics.
+We follow the Write Inc. Phonics Scheme.
 Phonics teaches children to read accurately and fluently with good comprehension.
 They learn to form each letter, spell correctly, and compose their ideas step-by step.

 All of the children in Foundation Stage and Key Stage One have daily phonics sessions and some children in Key Stage Two may take part in these sessions if they need to become more secure in their understanding of phonics.

 Children learn the English alphabetic code: first they learn one way to read the 40+ sounds and blend these sounds into words, then learn to read the same sounds with alternative graphemes.
 They experience success from the very beginning.
 Lively phonic books are closely matched to their increasing knowledge of phonics and ‘tricky’ words and, as children re-read the stories, their fluency increases.

 Along with a thought-provoking introduction, prompts for thinking out loud and discussion, children are helped to read with a storyteller’s voice.

 When your child is ready, they will come home with a 'Pocket Sound Book' so that you can practise your child's sounds with them.
 The more fluent and secure the children are with their initial sounds, the more confident they will be when they start reading!